Continuous Strategy Replicator Dynamics for Multi--Agent Learning: Examples

 Finally, we consider the asymmetric case $a_1\neq a_2$.
-It can be shown that any asymmetry, however small, drastically changes the structure of the Nash equilibria.
-Consider, for instance, the following perturbation of the game considered above: $a_1=a-\delta a$, $a_2=a+\delta a$, with $a=0.5$.
-It is clear that for any $\delta a$, no matter how small, the asymmetry leads to a single pure Nash equilibrium at $\{x^*,y^*\}=\{0,1\}$.
+It can be shown that even small asymmetry can drastically change the structure of the Nash equilibria.
+Consider, for instance, the following perturbation of the game considered above: $a_1=a-\delta$, $a_2=a+\delta $, with $a=0.5$, and where $\delta>0$ is a small positive constant.
+It is clear that for any positive $\delta $, no matter how small, the asymmetry leads to a single pure Nash equilibrium at $\{x^*,y^*\}=\{0,1\}$.
 Our simulations show that similar behavior persists for finite $\beta$, and that the agents' strategies drift towards the deterministic equilibrium points when one increases $\beta$, as shown in Figure~\ref{fig:quad7}.